maillouxc/Fallout-4-Terminal/README.md

 project, so a lot of my commits will undoubtedly be to undo things I previously did as I wrestle with an unfamiliar language trying to discover the best way to do everything.

-So far, going from Java to C# was a much steeper learning curve than expected, but I thing I'm starting to get the hang of things.
+So far, going from Java to C# was a much steeper learning curve than expected, but I think I'm starting to get the hang of things.
+I'm working on this in between my coursework, which is already on a tight schedule, so progress will likely be pretty slow, but my goal is to get it done before the end of October.

 I'd absolutely love any feedback (positive or negative) or suggestions that anyone is willing to provide, as this is a learning experience for me.
 The best way to contact me is via email at mailloux.cl@gmail.com